Trek through the Gunung Leuser National Park with a tracker to see these beautiful creatures

 - Tours and transfers by private air-conditioned vehicles.

-- English speaking local guide (other language guides available and additional charge may apply).
+- English speaking local guide (other language guides available and an additional charge may apply).

-- All entrance fees and tours as indicated in itinerary.
+- All entrance fees and tours as indicated in the itinerary.

 - Our Services do not include: